Argentina Flag

 TRE Train + CentrePort Shuttle Budget Hero

-Take the Trinity Railway Express (TRE) from Dallas (Victory Station) or Fort Worth to CentrePort/DFW Station.
-FIFA match-day shuttles connect directly to Dallas Stadium from there.
-Avoids all parking costs and stadium-area traffic entirely — and with 100,000 cars descending on Arlington on match day, it's also the most eco-friendly option by a significant margin.
+Take the Trinity Railway Express from Dallas (Victory Station) or Fort Worth to CentrePort/DFW Station.
+FIFA match-day shuttles connect directly to Dallas Stadium.
+Avoids all parking costs and stadium traffic — with 100,000 cars descending on Arlington, this is the stress-free option.

-Cheapest option Avoids all parking Fort Worth + Dallas pickup Lowest carbon footprint Check schedules closer to event
+Cheapest option No parking needed Fort Worth + Dallas pickup Confirm shuttle details closer to June

 2